nadethoughts/Aetheria/World/Locations/Solaris/Old-World/The-Blessed-Realm/0-The-Blessed-Realm.md

 - **Rivers and Lakes**: Numerous rivers and lakes crisscrossed the kingdom, providing abundant water resources and facilitating trade and travel.

 ### **Major Cities**
-- **Lumopolis**: The radiant capital and seat of power for the Sun King.
+- **Lumopolis**: The La-Pelu capital and seat of power for the Sun King.
 - **Solaria**: A coastal city known for its beautiful beaches and bustling port.
 - **Goldenspire**: A city located in the mountains, famous for its mining operations and wealth.